-(1) Values are based on the market value of the Common Shares on the applicable vesting date(s), less the exercise price.
-For the purposes of translating all amounts in this table into U.S. dollars, the CAD:USD conversion rate was 1:0.7721, based on the average yearly exchange rate for Fiscal 2018 posted on the Bank of Canada website.
+(1) Values are based on the market value of the Common Shares on the applicable vesting date(s), less, in the case of stock options, the exercise price.
+For the purposes of translating all amounts in this table into U.S. dollars, the CAD/USD conversion rate was 0.7980, based on the average yearly exchange rate for Fiscal 2021 posted on the Bank of Canada website.